Imagine you had a crystal ball that could predict the future. The view is murky, but there's enough to make an accurate forecast.

 Which touchpoints lead to the majority of conversions?
 Which messages and activities are ineffective or, worse, leading to unsubscribes?

 To optimize your lead nurturing system, start with offering more targeted content; doing so requires sophisticated segmentation of your audience, but it's well worth it.
-Create content that solves specific content for specific buyer personas.
+Create content that solves specific issues for specific buyer personas.

 When talking about lead nurturing, we automatically think of email marketing.
 Yet many marketers report open rates never exceed 20% (according to Oracle).
 It's time to expand your nurturing channels.